2023 Most Popular Ethnic, Culture & Gender Studies Associate Degree Schools in the Southeast Region

 Women make up 72% of the area, ethnic, culture, and gender studies majors at the school.

 The in-demand associate degree programs at Arkansas Tech University helped the school earn the #2 place on this year’s ranking of the most popular area, ethnic, culture, and gender studies schools in the Southeast Region .
-Located in the town of Russellville, ATU is a public school with a moderately-sized student population.
+Located in the town of Russellville, ATU is a public college with a moderately-sized student population.

 About 67% of the students majoring in area, ethnic, culture, and gender studies at the school are women while 33% are male.